Atari Interactive: Infogrames Interactive/Atari Interactive

+In April 2005, Atari's studio operations in Beverly, Massachusetts that managed former Hasbro properties were closed, together with those in Santa Monica, California, and publishing was consolidated in New York.
 Following major money losses throughout Infogrames Entertainment SA, the company began to sell most of its operations to pay off its debt.
 On June 9, 2005, the company reevaluated its licensing agreement with Hasbro by selling back its fifteen-year video game licensing agreement for $65 million.
 Hasbro re-acquired the rights to produce video games based on the Transformers, My Little Pony, Tonka, Connect Four, Candy Land and Playskool IPs, alongside Wizards of the Coast IP Magic: The Gathering; while securing Atari a seven-year license for titles based on the Hasbro board game portfolio, consisting of Monopoly, Scrabble, Game of Life, Battleship, Clue, Yahtzee, Simon, Risk and Boggle.
 Atari's exclusive video game license for Dungeons & Dragons was extended for another ten years, allowing Atari to continue publishing titles based on the franchise.

-With continued money problems, in July 2007, Atari announced it had sold back the remainder of its Hasbro agreement to them for $19 million.
-The following month, Hasbro announced they had entered into a new multi-year casual publishing deal with Electronic Arts.
+With continued money problems, in July 2007, Atari announced it had sold back the remainder of its Hasbro agreement to it for $19 million.
+The following month, Hasbro announced it had entered into a new multi-year casual publishing deal with Electronic Arts.
 However, Atari retained its Dungeons & Dragons license and also announced to publish a video game based on Jenga under the franchise owners Pokonobe Associates.

-In December 2009, Hasbro and Wizards of the Coast filed a lawsuit against Atari SA for a breach and violation of their exclusive video game contract for Dungeons & Dragons after the company sold their international distribution arms to Namco Bandai Games earlier in the year and supplying a distribution agreement with them, proclaiming that it violated their licensing agreement.
+In December 2009, Hasbro and Wizards of the Coast filed a lawsuit against Atari SA for a breach and violation of its exclusive video game contract for Dungeons & Dragons after the company sold its international distribution arms to Namco Bandai Games earlier in the year and supplying a distribution agreement with them, proclaiming that it violated its licensing agreement.
 Atari responded back by saying the allegations were "unfounded" and that Hasbro was attempting to unfairly obtain the license rights back.
 In August 2011, the lawsuit was settled out of court with Hasbro reclaiming the licensing rights back from Atari, while Atari could continue to publish new Dungeons & Dragons titles under a non-exclusive agreement.